terraform-google-modules/terraform-google-network/modules/fabric-net-firewall/README.md

 - one optional ingress rule from internal CIDR ranges, only allowing ICMP by default
 - one optional ingress rule from admin CIDR ranges, allowing all protocols on all ports
-- one optional ingress rule for SSH on network tag `ssh`
+- one optional ingress rule for SSH on network tag `ssh` by default
-- one optional ingress rule for HTTP on network tag `http-server`
+- one optional ingress rule for HTTP on network tag `http-server` by default
-- one optional ingress rule for HTTPS on network tag `https-server`
+- one optional ingress rule for HTTPS on network tag `https-server` by default
 - one or more optional custom rules